Active Projects

 Duke is currently focused on the renewal and expansion of existing facilities on campus.
 These projects include updating and replacement of existing mechanical, electrical and plumbing systems; roof replacement; office and lab renovations; utility infrastructure enhancements; athletic facility upgrades and landscape renovations.

-Active projects in heavily frequented areas with noticeable building work and pedestrian or traffic rerouting are highlighted below.
-Projects are in alphabetical order.
+Active projects in heavily frequented areas with noticeable building work, pedestrian rerouting, or traffic detours are highlighted below.
+Expand and collapse project sections to learn more.

 Project Manager: James King